gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The current implementation is not able to fully analyze the impact of all changes to the source code in terms of identifying exactly which classes need to be recompiled.
 In such situations, all of the source will be recompiled in order to avoid inconsistent compilation results.
 Incremental Java compilation will improve over coming Gradle versions to be generally faster, and to invoke a full recompile in response to fewer types of changes.

+It is worthwhile to note that Gradle's incremental Java compiler is not based on Apache Ant's incremental compiler (which is also used by Apache Maven).
+Incremental compilation with Ant (and Maven) has severe limitations and is notorious for producing inconsistent results.
+That is, it frequently produces different set of bytecode to what a full recompile would produce.
+This is due to it being based on timestamp comparisons and dependency analysis through bytecode analysis alone.
+The Gradle incremental compiler is not based on timestamps and also employs bytecode **and source** analysis in order to more thoroughly analyze the impact of a change.

 While we have extensively tested this feature during development, it will significantly benefit from usage “in the field”.
 Please try out this exciting new feature and report any problems encountered via the [Gradle Forums](http://forums.gradle.org).